Orcomp/Boxstarter/Readme.md

 ## Paid software

 I generally try and use free or open source software as much as possible.
-So when I pay for something it is generally really worth it.
+So when I pay for something it has to be worth it.

 - [Directory Opus](https://www.gpsoft.com.au/)
 - [bvckup2](https://bvckup2.com/)